Guangxi Guitang Group: Environmental considerations

 As the GG area produces more than 50% of China’s entire sugar output, the production choices they make heavily influence the region.
 Before the year 2000, sugar refineries produced 300,000 tonnes of molasses and 200,000 tonnes of bagasse waste.
 Now that the GG has added new markets these byproducts are used as raw materials.
-Now that these byproducts are useful, the bottleneck for production in the region has opened up, thus allowing expanded production.In recent years the Guitang Group has expanded and made efforts to keep and gain markets for its traditional products of sugar and paper products so as to “reduce pollution and disposal costs and to seek more revenues by utilizing by-products.”.
-Before the cement production was added to the group, soil damage was caused from the sugar refineries.
+Now that these byproducts are useful, the bottleneck for production in the region has opened up, thus allowing expanded production.
+In recent years the Guitang Group has expanded and made efforts to keep and gain markets for its traditional products of sugar and paper products so as to “reduce pollution and disposal costs and to seek more revenues by utilizing by-products.”.
+Before cement production was added to the group, soil damage was caused by the sugar refineries.
 Filter mud is a byproduct of the sugar process and was originally used as a fertilizer despite the damage it did to soil.
 Instead, the filter mud is now used in the cement production and residues from the alcohol plant (molasses) are used to create a compound fertilizer in the sugarcane fields.

-The GG achieved its IS09001 certificate in 1998.
+The GG achieved its ISO 9001 certificate in 1998.
 This comes from a third party organization that audits and recognizes quality management systems for environmental progress.
 Soon after in 2000, the State Environmental Protection Administration (SEPA) of China started promoting the Guitang Group for its strong economic performance and responsible use of environmental resources.
 With this approval and backing the GG has committed itself to promoting and expanding its operation as a model of a modern eco-industrial park.